-Writeback allows you to either permanently edit values in the cube, if the administrator has allowed it, or to do simple "what-if" analysis in Excel.
+Writeback allows you to either permanently edit values in the model if the administrator has allowed it or perform simple "what-if" analysis in Excel.

 Anaplan XL Excel Edition supports writeback in many ways through Grids, Formula-based, and relational writeback.
-In both cases, the cube itself must be write-enabled.
+In both cases, the model itself must be write-enabled.

 Writeback in Anaplan XL grids